DIAGNijmegen/website-content/content/pages/vacancies/OncoFuture1.md

-title: PhD position on multimodal AI for urologic cancer
+title: PhD position on Multi-modal AI for detection and segmentation of metastatic cancer
 groups: diag
-closed: true
+closed: false
 type: general
-people: Alessa Hering, Bram van Ginneken
+people: Alessa Hering
 template: vacancy-single
-picture: vacancies/comfort_logo.PNG
+picture: vacancies/LesionDetection_Liver.jpg
-description: We are offering a PhD position on multimodal AI for urologic cancer
+description: We are offering a PhD position on multi-modal AI for detection and segmentation of metastatic cancer

-This PhD project is part of the European project [“Computational Models for patient stratification in urologic cancers – Creating robust and trustworthy multimodal AI for health care – COMFORT”](https://www.comfort-ai.eu/) which aims to develop and prospectively validate multimodal, AI-based decision support tools to improve detection, diagnosis and prognosis of patients with prostate cancer (PCa) and kidney cancer (KC).

 ## Background

-Prostate cancer (PCa) and kidney cancer (KC) are among the most prevalent cancers.
-Europe sees some of the highest incidence rates of KC for both men and women in the world, whereas PCa accounted for approximately 23 % of all new cancer cases diagnosed in men in European Union countries in 2020.
-These cancers have a significant impact on the health and quality of life of those affected and place an increasing burden on our healthcare system, with costs exceeding EUR 12 billion each year.

-Modern medicine generates a tremendous amount of structured and unstructured data (such as electronic health records, biomarkers, and complex medical imaging) that surpasses human analytical abilities, resulting in inaccurate diagnoses and ineffective treatments.
-Efficiently leveraging health data can reduce these burdens, but current clinical methods fall short in utilising the wealth of available data.

-To address these challenges, the newly launched COMFORT research project is developing a cutting-edge decision support system.
-The innovative tool will use artificial intelligence (AI) and data-driven insights to assist medical professionals in delivering improved care for people affected by PCa or KC.
+Cancer continues to be a major public health and economic burden, with 19.3 million new cases and 10 million deaths worldwide in 2020.
+As the global population ages, the incidence and mortality from cancer are expected to rise by 47% to 28.4 million new cases by 2040.
+Medical imaging, including CT and MRI scans, is critical in the management of nearly all types of cancer.
+These technologies are integral from the initial detection and diagnosis to staging, treatment planning, monitoring responses, and long-term follow-up.
+There is a significant opportunity to enhance these processes through Artificial Intelligence (AI), which promises to improve both the efficiency and quality of image-based medical diagnostics.

 ## Job description
-The goal of this PhD project is to create AI-based models for PCa and KC which incorporate multi-modal complex health data from multiple sources such as image data, laboratory examinations, and unstructured medical reports.
+The goal of this PhD project is to develop an AI-based model for automatic detection and precise segmentation of metastasis in CT images.
+To achieve this, the project will leverage multi-modal AI technologies, integrating a diverse array of data sources, including radiological text data, primary tumor locations, and essential clinical patient information such as age and tumor markers.

+This project is a collaborative effort between the fields of radiology and AI research, ensuring you receive expert guidance from leading scientists in both disciplines.
+Moreover, due to our integration with the Department of Imaging, you will have access to an extensive collection of annotated CT scans and radiological reports, providing a rich dataset for research.

 ## Tasks and responsibilites

-- Conduct research in the development of multimodal AI for urologic cancer
+- Conduct research in the development of multi-modal AI for metastatic cancer
 - Collaborate with a multidisciplinary team to translate cutting-edge technology into clinical practice
 - Publish research findings in peer-reviewed journals and present at international conferences
 - Mentor junior team members and contribute to the development of the lab's research direction